-In the beginning there was just AV.
+In the beginning there was just anti virus.
 Then, another agent to cover advanced threats.
 Then an additional agent that can provide visibility.
 On top of that, another one to report applications from a vulnerability scan.
 And so it goes on.
 More agents running in parallel on your endpoint means more performance impact.
-With a next-gen AV solution you can block malware, respond to threats, and maintain compliance with just one solution.
+With a next-gen AV solution like SentinelOne, you can block malware, respond to threats, and maintain compliance with just one solution.

 5. Make the Software Work For You

 A characteristic of legacy AV is that it requires highly-trained staff to operate and interpret.
 Where are all those alerts coming from and are they connected?
 Which ones are false positives, and why are people in Marketing complaining they can’t access their computers?
 SentinelOne’s Next-gen AV takes the pain out of incident management.
 Attacks are automatically grouped together and a single alert identifies the threat and reveals the entire attack storyline, right back to the source.

 With the security industry as a whole experiencing a sharp cyber skills shortage, an endpoint security solution should integrate with your existing software stack and not create more work for your SOC team or IT administrators.
 In other words, you want an automated system with a set of rich, native APIs.
 SentinelOne provides a full Rest API to support integration with your existing solutions.